rhaffer/Appointment-Scheduler/README.txt

 --------------------------------

 D:
-Javadoc comments are made throughout >70% of the code and are located in javadoc/index.html.
+Javadoc comments are made throughout 100% of the code and are located in javadoc/index.html.
 --------------------------------

 E:
 Additional report description:
+The additional report that I chose to include was the number of appointments that occur on each day.
+This report scans all of the appointments and checks to see how many appointments were created on that day.
 --------------------------------